4th Graders Get a FREE Christmas Tree at These National Forests! Trees for Everyone Else are Just $5

 Purchasing permits online continues this year.

-Christmas tree permits are available online at Recreation.gov through Dec 31, 2023, for $5.00 per tree plus a reservation fee of $2.50.
+Christmas tree permits are available online at Recreation.gov beginning in October through Dec 31, 2024, for $5 per tree plus a reservation fee of $2.50.

-If you have a 4th grader, you will be asked to provide your Every Kid Outdoors Voucher or pass number.
+If you have a 4th grader, you will be asked to provide your Every Kid Outdoors Voucher or pass number to get your permit for a FREE Christmas tree.

 national-forest-christmas-tree-permits-online